falcosecurity/evolution/.github/ISSUE_TEMPLATE/repo_promoting_to_stable.md

 **Motivation**

 <!--
-Please describe why you believe this project should be adopted with the "incubating" status.
+Please describe why you believe this project should be adopted with the "stable" status.
 -->